-A significant portion of our revenue was derived from a limited number of customers during the Track Record Period.
+A significant portion of our revenue was derived from a limited number of customers such as Customer A, during the Track Record Period.
 Our top five customers for FY2017/18, FY2018/19, FY2019/20 and the five months ended 31 August 2020 accounted for 100.0%, 99.2%, 96.2% and 95.2% of our revenue in the corresponding periods, respectively.
-In particular, Customer A contributed approximately 66.2%, 68.6%, 54.8% and 35.6% of our revenue for FY2017/18, FY2018/19, FY2019/20 and the five months ended 31 August 2020, respectively.
+In particular, a significant portion of our revenue during the Track Record Period was derived from Customer A, which has been one of our top five customers during the Track Record Period and our largest customer for FY2017/18, FY2018/19 and FY2019/20.
+Customer A contributed revenue of approximately HK\$112.7 million, HK\$187.3 million, HK\$221.8 million and HK\$78.8 million, representing approximately 66.2%, 68.6%, 54.8% and 35.6% of our total revenue for FY2017/18, FY2018/19, FY2019/20 and the five months ended 31 August 2020, respectively.
+Our Group's gross profit margin attributable to Customer A was approximately 16.3%, 16.5%, 17.0% and 19.7% for FY2017/18, FY2018/19, FY2019/20 and the five months ended 31 August 2020, respectively, which was comparatively higher than the gross profit margin attributable to our other customers during the Track Record Period.
+For further details, please refer to the paragraph headed "Business - Our customers - Further information on our top customers -Customer A and Sanfield" in this document.
 We were engaged by our customers on a project-by-project basis during the Track Record Period.
-There is no assurance that we will continue to obtain contracts from our major customers in the future.
-If there is a significant decrease in the number of projects awarded by our major customers, and we are unable to secure suitable projects of a comparable size and quantity as replacements from other customers, our financial condition and operating results would be materially and adversely affected.
+There is no assurance that we will continue to obtain contracts from our major customers in the future and there is no assurance that we will be able to secure projects with gross profit margin comparable to those projects awarded to us by Customer A. If there is a significant decrease in the number of projects awarded by our major customers, and we are unable to secure suitable projects of a comparable size, quantity or gross profit margin as replacements from other customers, our financial condition and operating results would be materially and adversely affected.